List of offshore wind farms

 This article lists the largest offshore wind farms that are currently operational rated by nameplate capacity.
 It also lists the largest offshore wind farms currently under construction, the largest proposed offshore wind farms, and offshore wind farms with notability other than size.

 As of 2022, Hornsea 2 in the United Kingdom is the largest offshore wind farm in the world at 1,386 MW.

 Largest operational offshore wind farms

-This is a list of offshore wind farms with at least 300 MW nameplate capacity that are currently operational.
+This is a list of offshore wind farms with at least 400 MW nameplate capacity that are currently operational.

 Largest under construction

-This is a list of wind farms with a nameplate capacity of more than 300MW currently under construction.
+This is a list of wind farms with a nameplate capacity of more than 400 MW currently under construction.

 Largest proposed

 The following table lists largest offshore wind farm areas (by nameplate capacity) that are only at a proposal stage, and have achieved at least some of the formal consents required before construction can begin.